mherchel/herchel.com/src/blog/variables/index.md

 For the background image, I'm using a pattern from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/) that can be downloaded [here](https://www.toptal.com/designers/subtlepatterns/subtle-grey/).

-I want the background image to be fixed (meaning that it won't move when scrolled), but that introduces a performance issue: When scrolling on a page that has `background-attachment: fixed;`, the page will continuously repaint on scroll.
+I want the background image to be fixed (meaning that it won't move when scrolled).
+But, that introduces a performance issue: When scrolling on a page that has `background-attachment: fixed;`, the page will continuously repaint on scroll.
 This is expensive for the CPU, and can often lead to situations where the page acts "janky" while scrolling.

 To get around this, I'm creating a `::before` pseudo-element on the `body`, and then fixed positioning it, *and* promoting it to its own composite layer using `backface-visibility: hidden;`.
 This will mitigate any scrolling issues.